How to Access Windows 10 Safe Mode: A Step-by-Step Guide

 - Click Restart and then press 4 or F4 to enter Safe Mode.

-Use the System Configuration Tool (msconfig.exe) to Enable Safe Mode
+Use the System Configuration Tool (msconfig.exe) to enable Safe Mode

 Safe Mode is a diagnostic mode in Windows 10 that helps troubleshoot issues by starting the operating system with minimal drivers and services.
 If you are facing system instability, software conflicts, or malware attacks, booting into how to enter safe mode windows 10 Safe Mode can be an effective solution.
 One of the simplest ways to enable Safe Mode is by using the System Configuration tool (msconfig.exe).